warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

 * how to represent/encode the "identities" of each side
 * what group to use
 * what generator element to use
-* how to represent/encode the password, both as a scalar and in the transcript
+* how to represent/encode the code/password, both as a scalar and in the transcript
 * what "arbitrary group elements" to use for M and N (and S)
 * how to encode the group element that is sent to the other party